 As a member-owned business, the Issuer is able to provide a financial benefit to its members through the offer of competitive savings and mortgage products.
 The Issuer's member financial benefit is delivered in the form of differentiated pricing and incentives, which the Issuer quantifies as the sum of its interest rate differential, member reduced fees and incentives.
-For the year ended 4 April 2022, the Issuer has provided its members with a financial benefit of £325 million (4 April 2021: £265 million) supported by strategic pricing of the Issuer's individual savings accounts (ISA) products and the increases in bank base rate during the year which has enabled the Issuer to provide more value to its savings members.
+For the year ended 4 April 2023, the Issuer has provided its members with a financial benefit of £1,055 million (4 April 2022: £325 million) supported by strategic pricing of the Issuer's individual savings accounts (ISA) products and the increases in the Bank Rate during the year which has enabled the Issuer to provide more value to its savings members.
 A highly competitive mortgage market, however, limited the financial benefit the Issuer could provide for those members.